KHarishDev/KHarishDev/README.md

 <!--- About me-->
 ## About Me:

 👋 Hi, I'm **Harish**, an tech enthusiastic student with curiousity.
-Passionate about **software development, web technologies.**, I love building projects that solve real-world problems.
+Passionate about **software development, web technologies.** I love building projects that solve real-world problems.

 ### What I Do:
 - 💻 **Proficient in:** Python, DSA, HTML, CSS, JavaScript, React